magento/devdocs/guides/v2.0/get-started/authentication/gs-authentication-oauth.md

 ## OAuth token exchange example {#oauth-example}

-The scripts provided in this document simulate the Magento 2 [OAuth 1.0a](https://tools.ietf.org/html/rfc5849) token exchange flow in Admin to obtain the credentials needed to make authenticated API requests.
+The scripts provided in this document simulate the Magento 2 [OAuth 1.0a](https://tools.ietf.org/html/rfc5849) token exchange flow.
 You can drop these scripts under the document root directory of your Magento application so that they can be exposed as endpoints that your Magento application can interact with to mimic the token exchange.

-The oauth client is extended from and attributed to [PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib) which is the same lib used in the [Magento OAuth client](https://github.com/magento/magento2/blob/develop/dev/tests/api-functional/framework/Magento/TestFramework/Authentication/Rest/OauthClient.php).
+The OAuth client is extended from and attributed to [PHPoAuthLib](https://github.com/Lusitanian/PHPoAuthLib), which is the same lib used in the [Magento OAuth client](https://github.com/magento/magento2/blob/develop/dev/tests/api-functional/framework/Magento/TestFramework/Authentication/Rest/OauthClient.php).

 To simulate the Oauth 1.0a token exchange flow: